projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 -  **Mediated passthrough device**: A mediated passthrough device is a hybrid of the previous two approaches.
-Performance-critical resources (mostly data-plane related) are passed-through to the User VMs and others (mostly control-plane related) are emulated.
+Performance-critical resources (mostly data-plane related) are passed-through to the User VMs, and other resources (mostly control-plane related) are emulated.

 .. _ACRN-io-mediator: